keepaliveit-staging/staging.keepaliveit.co.uk/_pages/services/it-hardware-support.markdown

 ---
 layout: splash
-title: "I.T Hardware Support for Consumers"
+title: "On-Site I.T Hardware Support for Small Business and Enterprise"
-permalink: /hardware-products-and-services/it-hardware-support-consumer
+permalink: /hardware-products-and-services/it-hardware-support

 excerpt: "Slow I.T bringing you down?
 Keep-Alive I.T can help your business with a range of 1st, 2nd, and 3rd line technical support services."
 header: